duongtd23/AWSIMScriptPy-Client/README.md

       lateral_velocity=1.3,
       condition=reach_point(LaneOffset('123', 10), network)))
   ```
-- `FollowWaypoints`: Make the NPC vehicle follow a sequence of specified waypoints (3D positions).
+- `FollowWaypoints`: Make the NPC vehicle follow a sequence of specified waypoints (3D positions) (forming the vehicle trajectory).
+The front-center point of the vehicle will follow the specified waypoints in order, i.e., once the front-center point reaches a waypoint, it will head to the next waypoint.
 There are two ways to use this action:
   - Specify a waypoint sequence directly at the time of action initialization:
   ```python
   waypoints = [